dvindas/SagaPatternDemo/README.md

 #### Failure Case #1

-To produce a failure, we will request a product that doesn't exist.
+To produce a failure, I will request a product that doesn't exist.

 Request:
 ```sh